marcdegraef/MagneticPointGroups/README.md

 Note that the script will generate the left and right eye frames for the anaglyphs, but does not at this time generate the actual anaglyph file; this will need to be done using a package like ImageMagick, or programs such as Adobe Photoshop or the Interactive Data Language (IDL).
 Instructions are provided in a separate README-anaglyph file in the anaglyph folder.

 For details on the underlying math and physics, please refer to the following paper: M. De Graef, [*Visualization of time-reversal symmetry in magnetic point groups*](https://link.springer.com/article/10.1007/s11661-010-0171-0), Met.
 Mat.
 Trans.
 A, vol. 41, pp.1321-1329 (2010).
 A similar article was published as [Teaching Pamphlet #23](https://www.iucr.org/education/pamphlets/23) by the International Union of Crystallography.

+## Changing the defaults
+You are more than welcome to modify some of the rendering settings which are defined in the makeall file.
+At this point in time, you can modify the size of the stills and the size of the movies, as well as the number of frames in the movies.
+They are set by the following shell variables:
+- STILL_SIZE  [all stills will have dimensions STILL_SIZE x STILL_SIZE, default 1280]
+- STILL_SIZE_MONTAGE  [this is used for the 2x2 montages, default 640]
+- MOVIE_SIZE  [all movies will have dimensions MOVIE_SIZE x MOVIE_SIZE, default 800]
+- NFRAMES  [number of movie frames, default 359 (integer, starts at 0)]
+- FRAMESTEP  [angular step size between frames, default 1 degree (integer)]

 ## Things to do
 - allow for partial builds (e.g., only the raw stills, or only the axial movies, or only orthorhombic symmetry, etc...)